akhalikov/adstats/README.md

 Simple AdTech web service that tracks the ads that are being delivered through their lifecycle and generates some simple statistics.

+Requirements:

+* Maven
+* Java 8

 ### Build and run

 The easiest way to build the application is to run the command:

 ```
-./mvnw package && java -jar target/adstats-0.1.0-SNAPSHOT.jar
+$ mvn clean package && java -jar target/adstats-0.1.0-SNAPSHOT.jar
 ```

-Then if you go to `http://localhost:9090/actuator/health` you should see `{"status":"UP"}` message.
+The application runs on port 9090 so if you go to `http://localhost:9090/actuator/health` you should see `{"status":"UP"}` message.

 ### Docker